Uniswap/org-v1/src/pages/docs/v2/01-smart-contracts/01-architecture.md

 ## Sending Tokens

 Typically, smart contracts which require tokens in order to perform some functionality call transferFrom on the token contract.
 In contrast, V2 exchanges track previous token balances, and measure amounts sent to the contract by comparing these values against current balances.
-See the <Link to='/whitepaper.pdf'>whitepaper</Link> for a justification of why this is the case, but the takeaway is that **tokens must be transferred to the exchange before calling any token-requiring method** (the one exception to this is flash swaps, described again in the whitepaper).
+See the <a href='/whitepaper.pdf' target='_blank' rel='noopener noreferrer'>whitepaper</a> for a justification of why this is the case, but the takeaway is that **tokens must be transferred to the exchange before calling any token-requiring method** (the one exception to this is flash swaps, described again in the whitepaper).

 ## Pricing